reactjstampabay/rehacked-spa-basics/README.md

         password: ''
       };

-      // create bounded function to propertly set the context of this this._handleFieldChange = this._handleFieldChange.bind(this);
+      // create bound function to set the context of this - in JavaScript classes, functions are not automatically bound to the class this._handleFieldChange = this._handleFieldChange.bind(this);
       this._handleLogin = this._handleLogin.bind(this);
   }